 How to Submit to the Journal

 Members of the Editorial Board review the articles submitted to the Journal.
-The process is a “blind” review; the Editorial Board is unaware who wrote the submission.
+The process is a blind review; the Editorial Board is unaware of who wrote the submission.
 After a report and discussion in which all editors take part, the Board votes on the submission.
-Articles that receive an affirmative vote of the majority of editors are accepted for publication
+Articles that receive an affirmative vote from a majority of members are accepted for publication.
+We look forward to reviewing your submission.

 When making citation and style decisions for your submission, please consult the most recent edition and printing of the ALWD Citation Manual (Aspen Publishers), and the most recent edition of The Redbook (West).